sjokic/GenomeIndexerAligner/README.md

 # Genome indexer and aligner #

+Genome indexer and aligner based on BWT for indexing (FM Index) and dynamic programming for alignment

 Run main.py with the following arguments and in this particular order: `python main.py [name of directory containing .fa and .fq files] [name of genome .fa file] [name of .fq files]`

 Example: `python main.py data_small genome.chr22.5K output_tiny_30xCov`